 “My love of art allows me to share skills with children, teaching them how to express their own unique ideas by offering them the opportunity and guidance.”

 Cameron grew up on a horse farm in Southern Pines, NC and loves to teach children about nature and animals.
-She has lived in Asheville for three years and loves to kayak, hike with my pup, garden and create with mixed media.
+She has lived in Asheville for four years and loves to kayak, hike with my pup, garden and create with mixed media.

 After School Care